 - Select case studies that tackle similar challenges to those your prospect is facing.

 - Consider customizing the case study.
 For example, you could highlight a different quote or benefit in your case study to target a specific solution the prospect seeks.
 In some cases, tweaking the content slightly and asking the designer to update the design will be worth the investment.

 My friends at Proposify wrote a great post on 9 tips for winning more proposals with case studies.
 Check it out!

 This was the last post in our 7-part series on case study best practices.
 It’s now time for you to start writing and publishing your own case studies.

 If you missed the previous post, be sure to check it out.
 It’s all about which case study design elements you need to include to ensure your B2B SaaS case study pops.

 You’re swamped.
 We’re here to help.

-If you’d like a hand writing your B2B SaaS case studies, please check out our B2B SaaS case study writing service.
-We work with high-growth companies like Okta and WalkMe to create powerful case studies to nurture leads and close sales faster.
+Check out our B2B SaaS case study writing service.
+We work with high-growth companies like Okta and WalkMe to create powerful case studies that nurture leads and close sales faster.